The department offering the course requires approval from one of its advisers before you can register.

 Field of Study

 The class restricts registration to only students within specified majors, minors or concentrations.
-Check your Academic Progress Report (APR) to ensure you've officially declared your major.
+Check your Degree Audit to ensure you've officially declared your major.
 If you haven't declared a major, you must get instructor approval.

 Independent Study Form